-The ELCA is the most progressive, having ordained women for 50 years and partnered LGBTQ+ clergy for 10 years; it takes a historical-critical view of the Bible, meaning we look at the cultural and historical context of the texts and interpret them accordingly
+The ELCA is the most progressive, having ordained women since 1970 and partnered or married LGBTQ+ clergy since 2009; it takes a historical-critical view of the Bible, meaning we look at the cultural and historical context of the texts and interpret them accordingly

 The Missouri Synod (LCMS) and Wisconsin Synod (WELS) are much more conservative and take a fundamentalist view of scripture.

 What are some things LoL/LCM does outside of worship?